MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 # End-to-end ML solution on AWS
 // TO DO : Add ML Diagram for end to end workflow
-// TO DO: Make this section more academic and descriptive according to AWS documents

 As you know, The end to end workflow of a Machine Learning solution usually consist of the following task:

 - Data Acquisition: Explore Data source, extract, pre-process the raw data.
-- Data Transformation: Enrich data and convert data format compatible with the input type of your ML training Algorithm.
+- Data Transformation: Enrich data and convert it into a data format compatible with the input type of your ML training Algorithm.
 - Visualization: Visualize the training data for comparison, relationship, distribution and composition analysis on your data.
 - Model Training: Train your model with transformed dataset.
 You can always set Testing metrics to monitor your model during training.
 - Evaluation: Evaluate your model with test dataset.
 AWS SageMaker provides you with evaluating metrics.